UVADS/orientation-technical/badges/github.md

 # Things I need to see and assessments

+notes from brainstorming

 * responding to code questions by saying "it's on github" / accepting "it's on github" as a good answer
 * sharing your code with a clean github link to the top of the repo
 * writing a readme that is clear and well structured. something a person can read and know how to use the code, understand the data, etc.
 * forking and pull requesting a repo is normal and not considered a burden, it energizes the person not shuts them down

-1. **remember** to check github as a resources
+1. **remember** to check github as a resource especially for software packages
-3. 3. **use** store code and documentation on github (you develop on your own and use this for vcs)
+3. **use** store code and documentation on github (you develop on your own and use this for vcs)
-5. **transcend** for and PR code from others - goto https://github.com/features and look at the "Collaborative Coding" section and follow on to Pull Request, use that documentation and learn how to complete a Pull Reqeust. then select from the repositories below
-   * select ONE from below in increasing order of seriousness (depending on your point of view):
+    1. the first reaction is to make the repo
+5. former student projects;
       * https://github.com/kipmccharen/Bayesian-Adventure-Zone